 In Alberta, the two most common safety hazards resulting in slip and fall lawsuits against occupiers are: liquid or food spills on store floors and icy or slippery steps, sidewalks or parking lots on private property.

-If you are a slip and fall accident victim, you may sue the occupier for general damages, for pain and suffering, any out-of-pocket expenses resulting from the accident, damages for current and future wage loss, damages for current and future medical costs, etc. Contact Braithwaite Boyle Accident Injury Law for a consultation to assess your slip and fall incident and discuss next steps.
+If you are a slip and fall accident victim, you may sue the occupier for pain and suffering, any out-of-pocket expenses resulting from the accident, damages for current and future wage loss, damages for current and future medical costs.
+Contact Braithwaite Boyle Accident Injury Law for a consultation to assess your slip and fall incident and discuss next steps.